universalweb/Whitepaper/WhitePaper.md

 <br/>

-<h3>WEB 3.0 ISN'T THE ANSWER <small> - The Universal Web is.</small></h3>
+<h3>WEB 3.0 FAILURE <small> - A DEEPLY FLAWED SOLUTION</small></h3>
-<p>As opposed to all solely decentralized blockchain-based Webs typically referred to as "Web 3.0" or "Web3" the UW seeks to be a truly capable replacement and an ideological one.
-The UW isn't just a replacement in terms of offering the same functionality but in the true sense of the word.
-It's a revolutionary replacement capable of outperforming the modern Web using the same hardware.
-The UW doesn't require decentralized consensus as it's truly decentralized by default as is the Web today.
-A site on the Web today isn't contained in a centralized way much like a Web3 is contained by the rules and laws of the blockchain, network, or consensus algorithm.</p>
+<p>"Web 3.0" ("Web3"), is an attempt to replace the Web we have today with a solely decentralized immutable blockchain-based Web.
+The proponents of Web3 are driven either by ideology, aren't aware of the true issues that plague the Web, and at worse are attempting to exploit all the money rushing into the cryptocurrency space.
+A distinction must be made for those that are building a blockchain based alternative Web or platform for building decentralized solutions.</p>

 <p>We'll summarize one of the core issues of Web3 with a simple logical assertion.
 Those in physics may appreciate or understand this more so than others.
 The shortest distance is a straight line between two points.
 From the point, A to B is much faster than having to stop midway to B and run a decentralized consensus process.
 The point is additional processing is always required to complete the most basic of requests.
 The additional step which is required in the Web 3.0 landscape will always yield a slower result than what the Universal Web does.
 The UW provides you and the destination the freedom to communicate and operate on your own accord.</p>

+<p>The UW seeks to be a truly capable replacement from first a technology standpoint.
+The UW isn't just a replacement in terms of offering the same functionality but in the true sense of the word.
+It's a revolutionary replacement capable of outperforming the modern Web using the same hardware.
+The UW doesn't require decentralized consensus as it's truly decentralized by default as is the Web today.
+A site on the Web today isn't contained in a centralized way much like a Web3 is contained by the rules and laws of the blockchain, network, or consensus algorithm.</p>

 <p>We know that the global economy requires a performant & inexpensive web.
 If a solely decentralized web replaced the modern web, then it would accelerate the bandwidth crisis and bring us to a dystopian web.
 The term Web 3.0 is not a magic globe, a revolutionary idea, or a solution; it's a cash grab.
 Trades are happening in nanoseconds the global economy doesn't have time to wait seconds or minutes for a block time to verify and then propagate through the network.
 A replacement for the web shouldn't be slower and more expensive for consumers.
 Web 3.0 costs more and they like to hide behind things like it's all on-chain and costs very little to launch an app.
 The reality is, you get what you pay for.
 Web 3.0 offsets costs to users instead of the services, which also results in poorer service.
 Another common argument is to allow users to control their data.
 That's no problem, say hello to homomorphic encryption.
 Instead of tackling this issue from just topology, we need to innovate in every aspect of the web and ask more from our web services.
 The web's topology problem is minor compared to its outdated technology problem.
 If these Web 3.0 projects cared about changing the web they would focus on the actual issues.</p>
 <br />